Hands off our Forest: Historical context

-The Forest of Dean has a long history of struggle between commoners and the Crown, Government and private landowners.
-The Dean Forest Timber Act (1808) resulted in large areas of the Forest being enclosed, depriving commoners of their customary privileges, and led directly to the Dean Forest Riots of 1831.
+The Forest of Dean has a long history of struggle between commoners, the Crown and private landowners.
+The Dean and New Forests Act 1808 resulted in large areas of the forest being enclosed, depriving commoners of their customary privileges, and led directly to the Dean Forest Riots of 1831.

-In 1981, Parliament passed the Forestry Act (1981), amending an earlier act of 1967 to allow the sale of land managed by the Forestry Commission.
+In 1981, Parliament passed the Forestry Act 1981, amending an earlier act of 1967 to allow the sale of land managed by the Forestry Commission.
 Following a sustained campaign, the Forest of Dean was specifically exempted from the act.
-The Public Bodies Bill, introduced to Parliament in October 2010, proposed to amend the Forestry Act 1967, potentially repealing the Forest of Dean exemption.
+The Public Bodies Bill, introduced to Parliament in October 2010, proposed to amend the Forestry Act 1967 (c.
+10), potentially repealing the Forest of Dean exemption.

 Background to the HOOF campaign

-Towards the end of October, 2010, newspaper reports emerged, claiming that the Government was planning to sell off public forests in England.
+Towards the end of October, 2010, newspaper reports emerged, claiming that the government was planning to sell off public forests in England.
 Following discussions with Dean Forest Voice, Baroness Royall and other individuals, Forest of Dean newspaper, The Forester, responded by announcing the formation of a "Hands off our Forest" campaign.

-The reports were confirmed in late October, when the Minister for Agriculture and Food, James Paice MP, wrote to MPs to explain the Government's reasons for including powers to modernise forestry legislation in the Public Bodies Bill, which had recently been introduced to Parliament.
-His letter confirmed the Government was "exploring new ownership" options for forestry land currently managed by the Forestry Commission; which include large areas of the Forest of Dean.
+The reports were confirmed in late October, when the Minister for Agriculture and Food, James Paice MP, wrote to MPs to explain the government's reasons for including powers to modernise forestry legislation in the Public Bodies Bill, which had recently been introduced to Parliament.
+His letter confirmed the government was "exploring new ownership" options for forestry land currently managed by the Forestry Commission; which include large areas of the Forest of Dean.